kvang138/Azure-SOC-and-Honeynet/README.md

 | SecurityIncident |
 | NTANetAnalytics  |

 ## Architecture after hardening with security controls
+All deployed resources are now hardened with security controls.
+The Network Security Group were hardened by blocking all traffics with the expection of the administrator workstation.

 ### Metrics after hardening
 | Metric           | Count